 These are compressed fresh cotton tissue facial masks.
 I have been looking for these for such a long time, and it really excited me when I found them on Jollychic.
 I also looked for them in various online companies that sell them, and as per my experience the acne one’s are the most expensive ones out there.

-This one cost me around 30 Saudi Riyals (Which makes $8 and right now you can get them for as low as $4.99 on sale) and it has got around a 100 pieces in it.
+This one cost me around 30 Saudi Riyals (Which makes $8 and right now you can get them for as low as $4.99 on sale) and it has got around 100 pieces in it.
 This product comes in a cute little neat packaging.
 It also comes with a free spray bottle and a free container.
-You can follow this link to get the exact one’s I got.
+You can follow this link to get a similar one as I got.

 All you need with these masks is some water diluted mixture that you wish to apply on your face.
 These absorb the entire mixture all the while retaining their shape.
 So let’s dive into our Five DIY Acne Sheet Masks.

 #1 DIY Aloe Vera Sheet Mask

 Make sure your aloe vera gel is fresh.
 I am using the one from the Natural Republic.
 You can also extract fresh natural gel from the aloe vera plant if you have one in your close vicinity.
 These are common indoor and outdoor plants at home and come with tons of supplemented benefits all the while looking exquisitely beautiful.

 The gel is not only a good relaxant, it soothes parched skin and has some great anti-acne properties too.
 I have been a loyal user of aloe vera gel on any rash I get on my hands, arms or my face.
 Aloe Vera has anti-inflammatory properties which are very good for treating acne.

 For the face mask take a table spoon full of Aloe Vera gel in a container and dilute it with water.
 Mix it well and it’s completely okay if you get some lumpy consistency because Aloe Vera gel sometimes tends to come in a somewhat lump like gel.